juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 ---

 Juneun Jay Park is a graduate student at the University of Illinois, Urbana-Champaign.
-Broadly speaking, my research focuses on health issues from a socio-contextual perspective.
+Broadly, his research focuses on prevention and intervention in health issues from a socio-contextual perspective.
+He is particularly interested in employing machine learning besides statistical methods.
 {style="text-align: justify;"}